 This is where Osteopathy and Massage are so beneficial.
 We can help resolve those recurring aches and pains, thus making your working life a little easier.

-Below is a list of common work related problems include with which Osteopathy and Massage can usually help:
+Below is a list of common work related problems include with which Osteopathy, Medical Acupuncture and Massage can usually help:

 - shoulder and neck pain

 In addition to having Osteopathy, Medical Acupuncture or Massage, sometimes, to stop any reoccurrence or to ensure a full and lasting recovery, it may be necessary to work with Occupational Health and look at preventative exercises, which will help you to self-manage the problem.

 Presenting symptoms: shooting pain, pins and needles and numbness in her right forearm with occasional pain in the neck

 Previous History: gradual build-up over the last 3 years, but getting worse recently and aggravated by typing, carrying heavy shopping or resting on right arm.
 The patient had already undergone physiotherapy and seen a Consultant specialising in musculoskeletal injuries, who said it would be a self-resolving condition within 5 years.
 Patient got some relief from using a voice recognition programme to type.

 Treatment: 4 treatments over a two month period which included soft tissue (massage) of the forearms, manipulation of the neck and ultrasound treatment to the muscle insertions around the elbow.
 This improved the patient’s symptoms but the aggravating factors also needed to be addressed.
 So management of the condition was:

 - voice recognition programme for typing provided by patient’s work

 - varying tasks at work